DallanQ/race_for_the_galaxy/Manual.md

 ### MERCHANT GUILD (Page 12)

-(An icon of a hexagon with 1 inside)/ (an icon of a blue circle with a black and red border), (an icon of a brown circle with a black and red border), (an icon of a green circle with a black and red border), (an icon of a yellow circle with a black and red border), Production World (not (an icon of a white with a blue, brown, green, yellow border and a red and black border) Windfall)
+(An icon of a hexagon with 1 inside)/ (an icon of a blue circle with a black and red border), (an icon of a brown circle with a black and red border), (an icon of a green circle with a black and red border), (an icon of a yellow circle with a black and red border), Production World (not (an icon of a white circle with a black and red border and a blue, brown, green, and yellow halo) Windfall)

 (An icon of a hexagon with 1 inside)/ (image of a card with four shapes in blue, brown, green and yellow) (good) at game end